If there’s one thing guaranteed to get the jungle drums banging in the world of freelancing it’s Upwork fees for freelancers.

 But ultimately, $10-15 per month isn’t a big investment in a career.
 If you think back to the days when people would pay to advertise in the phone book or the local paper, that was just a business running cost that any small business would be prepared to bear.

-If Upwork are now charging freelancers merely to apply for jobs, I hope that they will recognise that this means the freelancers are their clients too.
+As Upwork charges merely to apply for jobs, I hope that the company will soon recognise that this means the freelancers are their clients too.

 As such, I’d like to see: